AbStanley/Anki-Dark-Mode/README.md

 Now just close the window, it will automatically save it!
 And that's pretty much it, we are done! :)

-Now it's time to add a normal note as you have always done it, but you have to be conscious about the information for each field, so I'll add an example:
+Now it's time to add a normal note, you need to chose the card type that just created, so we can fill out some fields:

 ![7](https://user-images.githubusercontent.com/25715005/193287094-f9d58fee-b53b-46a0-a4f1-1a798d4431e8.png)